yoavst/Graffiti/README.md

     * Anycode is a language server based on treesitter, which supports: C#, CPP (C), Go, Java, Kotlin, PHP, Python, Rust, Typescript (Javascript)
 #### Usage
 * Go to the command palate (Ctrl+Shift+P).
 Choose "Graffiti: Connect to server".
 Now, you can use the shortcuts.
+* Additional shortcut is (Ctrl+Shift+Q) for adding the current line as a node to the graph.

 ### OpenGrok
 #### Build